canonical/sphinx-docs-starter-pack/readme.rst

  * Run the script: ``./bootstrap.sh``
  * Enter the installation directory when prompted.
 For standalone repositories, enter ".".
 For documentation alongside code, enter the folder where your documentation are e.g. "docs".

+This Bash script does the following:

+ * Clones the starter pack GitHub repository
+ * Creates the specified installation directory if necessary
+ * Copies contents and workflow files from the starter pack to the installation directory
+ * Udates working directory paths in workflow files, and updates configuration paths in the .readthedocs.yaml file
+ * Deletes the cloned repository when it's done

 When the script completes, your repository will have the starter sphinx documentation files added.
 Commit your changes.

 **Note:** When configuring RTD itself for your project, the setting **Path for